JonathanMary/web-sprint-challenge-single-page-applications/README.md

 Follow these steps for completing your project.

-- [ ] Submit a pull request to merge `<firstName-lastName>` branch into the `main` branch (student's repo). **Please don't merge your own pull request**
+- [x] Submit a pull request to merge `<firstName-lastName>` branch into the `main` branch (student's repo). **Please don't merge your own pull request**
-- [ ] Add your team lead as a reviewer on the pull request
+- [/] Add your team lead as a reviewer on the pull request
-- [ ] Your team lead will count the project as complete after receiving your pull request
+- [/] Your team lead will count the project as complete after receiving your pull request